Phurga/obsidian_vault/concepts/Earth observation foundation (EOF) model.md

 - phenological data
 - [[environmental DNA]] ([[Orchamp]])

-To predict taxonomic abundance. [[abundance could be is more relevant than richness in the case of microorganisms]]
+To predict taxonomic abundance. [[use of abundance and richness for microorganisms diversity]]

 ![[Deep SDM 4_result.png]]
 -